 Note.
 1200 is the FIDE rating floor from 1 July 2009.

-7. The procedures of getting and publishing the initial FIDE rating takes at minimum 1 month.
-It may take 2 months, 4, or even more...
-But if your chess is good, it shall be not problem for you to get the initial FIDE rating quickly.
-Back to Top
+6. The procedures of getting and then publishing the initial FIDE rating takes at minimum 1 month.
+It may take 2 months, 3, 4, or even more...
+But if you are good in chess, it shall be not problem for you to get the initial rating in FIDE.